cisco-ce/roomos.cisco.com/doc/MTR/MicrophoneOptions.md

 Test your microphone directly on your device to check if it is working and properly configured.
 Test your microphone before starting a meeting to check if further configurations are needed, like noise removal or voice optimization.
 You have the option to record yourself and play the recording or enable continuous testing.

-1. Swipe right on the home screen to open the control panel.
+1. Swipe from the right on the home screen to open the control panel.
 2. Tap **Microphone** and choose **Test microphone**.
 3.	a)	Tap **Record** in order to record yourself for a maximum of 5 seconds.
 When you're done, tap the **Play** button.
 The type of noise removal configuration can be changed after the recording is made.